 Research

 The mechanical engineering graduate program in the College of Engineering emphasizes in-depth learning and research.
-In collaboration with faculty across campus, the faculty are currently researching a diverse range of topics within the field.
+In collaboration with faculty across campus, the mechanical engineering faculty are currently researching a diverse range of topics within the field.
 For more information, see the Department of Mechanical Engineering website.

 Design and Uncertainty Quantification